awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/job-requirements.md

 Before you enable accelerated transcoding, make sure that your job conforms to the following requirements and limitations\.

-**Video Input Requirements**
+**Video Inputs Supported with Accelerated Transcoding**
-The following table shows the supported video input codecs and containers\.
+The following table shows the video input codecs and containers that MediaConvert supports with accelerated transcoding\.

 | Container | Video Codecs Supported with Container |